lstefan1520/multi-to-ptero/README.md

 # multi-to-ptero
 A project to help easily migrate servers from Multicraft to Pterodactyl Panel

-I have open sourced this project to help other companies and people easily migrate servers.
-I do not intend on updating in this in the future.
-However, if you are looking to get help with this, feel free to reach out.
-My email is markd@plox.host.

 !
 Use this script at YOUR own risk.
 We have heavily tested everything here, however I can not guarantee anything.

 ## Features of this script